 This complex post-disaster environment enables the emergence of fraudsters or those conducting fake aid campaigns.
 In order to increase the credibility of the aforementioned actions, malicious persons may also use the personal data of the victims of the disaster.

 It is important that people pay attention to the information they share on social media and verify before participating in such campaigns.
-To raise awareness of these scams, official aid organisations should disclose their policies on fundraising on their websites and social media accounts.
+To raise awareness of these scams, official aid organizations should disclose their policies on fundraising on their websites and social media accounts.

 IV.EXAMPLES FROM THE WORLD: PERSONAL DATA IN DISASTER SITUATIONS